 “Our memory foam mattresses contain a silica based fire sock that encases the foam inside the mattress.
 Our materials are globally sourced in countries such as Thailand, Spain, Serbia, Vietnam, China and South Korea.”

-A bit shady – Their website says mattresses are “Designed in USA” but fails to mention that it could actually be constructed in Canada, Europe, or USA.
+A bit shady – Best Price mattress dodged the fiberglass question and stated their memory foam mattresses only contain silica when I contacted them, however their Amazon reviews show they do indeed contain fiberglass.
+Also, their website says mattresses are “Designed in USA” but fails to mention that it could actually be constructed in Canada, Europe, or USA.

 Casper Sleep’s response:

 “None of our mattresses contain any of the materials you listed in your question above, nor do our mattress covers.
 Our mattresses are designed in the USA… Due to how we function, many of our products are manufactured locally per the domain… We operate in Europe, Canada and America currently, so it’s dependent upon where you purchase our mattress to an extent.”